manishapendharkar/Python-Diwali-Sales-Analysis/README.md

 1. Which products or categories performed the best.
 2. Customer segments that generated the most revenue.
 3. Regional trends or preferences during the Diwali season.
-4. Impact of discounts and offers on sales performance.